Niche B2B Healthcare SaaS Case Study | Linkflow

 Background

 Our client’s core product is billing software and services, plus data collection, scheduling, and other practice management tools.
-But here’s the thing: they’re really known for data collection, not billing.
-And billing is what they actually wanted to sell.
+Although the brand had stronger recognition around data collection, one of their strategic growth priorities was expanding visibility for their billing solution.

 Now add in the fact that every competitor focuses on enterprise because that’s where the actual money is.

-That’s the situation we walked into when they hired us in January 2025.
+That’s the situation we walked into when they hired us.
 They make software for clinicians in a small niche.
 Their competitors all chase mid-market and enterprise deals.
-Our client wanted the scraps: individual providers and small clinics.
+Our client saw an opportunity to focus on an underserved segment: individual providers and small clinics.

 • Their niche is extremely narrow.
 There aren’t many keywords that target startups and individual practitioners.
-Most keywords either skew toward mid-market clinics or are so broad they’re useless.
+Most keywords either skewed toward larger clinics or were too broad to attract the right buying audience.

-• They had zero organic presence.
+• They had minimal nonbranded organic visibility when the engagement began.
 When we started, they were getting 500 clicks per month total, and it was all branded traffic.
-No nonbranded keywords ranked at all.
+Nonbranded keyword visibility was essentially nonexistent.

 Our Strategy: Build Demand, Then Optimize for Conversions